-2012 VP113 is a dwarf planet, approximately 450 km (280 miles) in diameter, located at the inner margin of the Oort Cloud, some 80 times further from the Sun than the Earth.
-It is the most distant object known to be orbiting the Sun, at a distance of roughly 12 billion km (7 billion miles), and is only the second object (the other is Sedna) to have been discovered in this far-off region, although a a very large population is suspected to exist here.
+2012 VP113 is a dwarf planet, approximately 450 kilometers (280 miles) in diameter, located at the inner margin of the Oort Cloud, some 80 times further from the Sun than the Earth.
+It is the most distant object known to be orbiting the Sun, at a distance of roughly 12 billion kilometers (7 billion miles), and is only the second object (the other is Sedna) to have been discovered in this far-off region, although a a very large population is suspected to exist here.
 Believed to be composed of rock and various ices, it has a pinkish hue.

 Intriguingly, the pattern of VP113's orbit appears to hint at the existence of another, much larger world – a "super-Earth" more than 10 times the mass of Earth lying much further from the Sun.
 Astronomer Scott Sheppard, at the Carnegie Institution for Science, Washington DC, who found the new object with colleague Chad Trujillo, said: "If you took a super-Earth and put it a few hundred astronomical units out, the gravity could shepherd this new object into the orbit it has."